Dreamscapes/atlas-archlinux/README.md

 ### OS info

 - x64 architecture
-- All drives are formatted as `ext4` on a MBR partition table
+- All drives are formatted as `btrfs` with lzo compression on a MBR partition table
 - Locale is set to `en_GB.UTF-8` (override with `localectl set-locale ???`)
 - Keyboard is set to `us` (override with `localectl set-keymap ???`)
 - Timezone is set to UTC